Alaska Fish and Float Trip Essential Gear

 Your third layer, if even needed, can be a fleece or wool jacket.

 Your final layer will be the most important.
 This is the rain jacket that you choose.
 We recommend high quality Gore-Tex type products.
 These products work the best and will protect you from both from wind and rain.
 Waxed cotton jackets such as Filson are also a fine choice.
 Anglers should also bring a few pair of heavy wool socks.
-We recommend that you try on your socks with your waders in your wading boots before coming to the lodge to insure that you have plenty of room to move your toes.
+We recommend that you try on your socks with your waders in your wading boots before coming on your trip to ensure that you have plenty of room to move your toes.
 Being unable to move your toes and cramping of your feet in your boots are the biggest reasons for numb toes and cold feet.

 Stocking foot waders are the only way to go.
 Neoprene waders have their place and work well, but Gore Tex / Breathable waders have totally revolutionized wading equipment.
-They will allow your lower body to “breath” helping to reduce moisture build up, keeping you warmer.
+They will allow your lower body to “breathe” helping to reduce moisture build up, keeping you warmer.
 They are also very comfortable to fish in all day.
 To stay warm in Gore-Tex waders simply wear fleece pants underneath.
 Lastly, Gore-Tex waders take up a fraction of the space that neoprene waders take-up leaving you more room in your duffel bag.

-Wadding Boots have to be non-felt type as required by the State of Alaska Please no studs or cleats as they are very hard on our planes and boats
+Wadding Boots have to be non-felt type as required by the State of Alaska.
+Please no studs or cleats as they are very hard on our planes and boats.